LambdaHack/LambdaHack/README.md

     cabal update
     cabal install LambdaHack

-For a newer snapshot, download source of LambdaHack from github[5] and run Cabal from the main directory
+For a newer snapshot, download the source code from github[5] and run Cabal from the main directory

     cabal install